Law, J.D. & Political Science and Public Affairs, M.A. Dual Degree

 Students must complete the first-year requirements for the School of Law before beginning their studies in the M.A. program.

-Thereafter, students will attend classes in both the School of Law and Department of Political Science.
-Students will ordinarily complete a total of 103 credits of academic work in order to complete the M.A./J.D.: 82 credits in the School of Law and 21 credits in the Department of Political Science.
+Thereafter, students will attend classes in both the School of Law and the Department of Political Science.
+Students will ordinarily complete 103 credits of academic work to complete the M.A./J.D.: 82 credits in the School of Law and 21 credits in the Department of Political Science.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.